rtgodwin/rtgodwin.github.io/_docs/prep.md

 - All of the thieves of Waterdeep have begun to band together under a single organization.
 - Zhentarim and Xanathar's guild are at war, other factions are fighting too
 - Xanathar's guild is new, Xanathar's identity is a mystery
-- Raenar Neverember is Dagault Nevember's son but the two don't get along.
-Raenar stayed in Waterdeep to try to undo what his father had done.
+- Raenar Neverember is Dagult Neverember's son but the two don't get along.
+Renaer stayed in Waterdeep to try to undo what his father had done.
 - Dagault Neverember embezzled a large amount of gold.

 ## Scenes

 ### Rules
-- No more group rolls.
+- I messed up last session - no more group rolls.
 Need a role-playing reason for soing something.
 - Metagaming.
 Can't discuss tactics, or act on unknown information.
+Ok to talk about general things, but in the moment, can't discuss.
 - Characters have to act consistently.

 ### Transition
 - Finethir never produced any gold, but allowed you to stay at his place for as long as you wanted.
+Kind of a podunk backwater town, you left.
 - You destroyed a magic ring, restored a Wizard to his true self, and are looking for glory, so you visit the most well known tavern for hosting adventurers: the Yawning Portal in Waterdeep.
 - Perhaps all of you are in it for glory?
 Are all of you willing to take on a thirst for fame and notoriety as a defining character trait?
 - Need a reason for why all of you would be together in this tavern.
 (Need the story to make sense).